owen2345/camaleon-cms/README.md

 * Extend or customize the functionalities by plugins
 * Manage your content visualization by themes
 * Advanced User roles
+* Other features:
+  - Shortcodes
+  - Widgets
+  - Drag and Drop / Sortable / Multi level menus
+  - Templates for pages
+  - Easy migration from wordpress

 ## Some features are:
 * Easy administration